USS Margaret (ID-2510): World War I service

-On the same date, the freighter arrived in the Gironde River in France at the end of her first transatlantic convoy voyage from New York carrying Army supplies for the American Expeditionary Force.
+On the same date, the freighter arrived in the Gironde River in France at the end of her first transatlantic convoy voyage from New York carrying United States Army supplies for the American Expeditionary Force.
 Chatham made four more such trips, delivering French steel billets and supplies for the Motor Transportation Corps to Le Havre in June for the Army of Occupation, general cargo to Rochefort in August and October, and more general cargo to Brest in December.

 Post-service demobilization

 Upon returning to New York in late December 1918, she entered a shipyard for a complete overhaul and was soon designated for demobilization.
 USS Chatham was decommissioned on 10 February 1919 and transferred to the U.S. Shipping Board.